 These tumors, like bronchial adenomas, may be benign or malignant and can involve the lining of the lung, large or small bowel, or liver.[109-114] Most lung lesions are benign; however, some metastasize.

 Most carcinoid tumors of the appendix are discovered incidentally at the time of appendectomy, and are small, localized tumors; simple appendectomy is the therapy of choice.[116,117] For larger (>2 cm) tumors or tumors that have spread to local nodes, cecectomy or rarely, right hemicolectomy, is the usual treatment.
 It has become accepted practice to remove the entire right colon in patients with large carcinoid tumors of the appendix (>2 cm in diameter) or with tumors that have spread to the nodes; however, this practice remains controversial.
 The German Society of Pediatric Oncology and Hematology has maintained a registry of appendiceal neuroendocrine tumors since 1997.
 They reported on 237 children and adolescents.[Level of evidence: 3iiDii] A second surgery or lymph node sampling was performed in 60 patients; infiltration of lymph nodes was found in 9 of these 60 patients.
 The group recommended secondary right hemicolectomy in completely resected appendiceal neuroendocrine tumors only for tumors larger than 15 mm and local follow-up resection with lymph node sampling for incompletely removed tumors smaller than 15 mm.
 These recommendations are controversial.
 There are no reported cases of recurrence of appendiceal carcinoid tumors in children and adolescents following surgical resection without right hemicolectomy.
-Observation alone may be adequate follow-up after resection of appendiceal carcinoid tumors.
+The Italian Rare Tumors in Pediatric Age (TREP) project enrolled 133 children younger than 18 years with appendiceal neuroendocrine tumors between 2000 and 2013.[Level of evidence: 3iiiA] They found no relapses or deaths in this cohort after appendectomy for incompletely resected tumors.
+These data support the conclusion that observation alone is adequate follow-up after resection of appendiceal carcinoid tumors.

 A MEDLINE search did not find any documented cases of childhood localized appendiceal carcinoid in children younger than 18 years with complete resection who relapsed.
 Treatment of metastatic carcinoid tumors of the large bowel or stomach becomes more complicated and requires treatment similar to that given for colorectal carcinoma.
 (Refer to the PDQ summary on adult Gastrointestinal Carcinoid Tumors for therapeutic options in patients with malignant carcinoid tumors.)